uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Hydro - typically around $75/month in a one bedroom apartment, but can be much higher if your heating system is electricity based (i.e. electric baseboards)
 - **Are things like internet and cable included in my budget?**
 	- Ontario is dominated by two major telecoms, Bell and Rogers, who offer services at pretty exorbitant prices (although some of their bundled services may have value).
 Paying the higher price doesn't guarantee you better service than their smaller competitors provide, and it's worth investigating internet-only alternatives like TekSavvy, Start, and VMedia.
+- **D
 - **Are there other amenities I'm interested in?**
 	- Seriously consider whether you need air conditioning - Canada may have a reputation as a cold country, but typical summer days in Toronto have a [humidex](https://www.ccohs.ca/oshanswers/phys_agents/humidex.html) (a combination of temperature and relative humidity) over 30.
 Basement apartments tend to remain relatively cool, but above ground units benefit from window or central AC.

 I talked a lot about air conditioning, can you tell I wrote this during the summer?
 For winter concerns, remember that regardless of where you live, if you're not on a major road, you'll be low priority for road and sidewalk clearing.
 The solution in Toronto seems to be for everyone and their dog to absolutely blanket the sidewalks with salt- this has a lot of its own dangers, turning fluffy snow into half melty ice slicks.
-Be prepa
+Invest in some waterproof footwear with decent traction and it won't matter what kind of street you live on!

 **Rental Listing Sites**